Darkover series: Origins of the Chieri

 Bradley told McCaffrey that she was tired of science fiction and wanted to write Gothics.
 She did not like the avant-garde novels she had lately read.
-In response to a question from McCaffrey, she answered that no, she had not read Ursula K. Le Guin's The Left Hand of Darkness and she did not intend to.
+In response to a question from McCaffrey, she answered "no", she had not read Ursula K. Le Guin's The Left Hand of Darkness and she did not intend to.
 McCaffrey gave Bradley her own copy of that book, and Bradley read it and was "spellbound".
 Walter Breen, after reading it himself, told Bradley: "Now you can write that story about the chieri that you thought you couldn't write".

 Bradley then had the idea to write The World Wreckers.
 Edmond Hamilton had been called "The ol' world wrecker" because he destroyed planets, galaxies and even universes in his books.
 Norman Spinrad had written The Doomsday Machine, but Bradley thought there must be more subtle ways to wreck a world, such as interfering with a fragile ecology.
 She also saw this book as the end of the Darkover series; a way to end it, like "tossing Sherlock Holmes off the cliff at the Reichenbach Falls".

-However, Bradley realized that she needed one fairly explicit sex scene to make the human-chieri interaction work.
+Bradley, however, realized that she needed one fairly explicit sex scene to make the human-chieri interaction work.
 Don Wollheim reluctantly told her to go ahead, although he demanded that she use no profanity (which was not her intention anyway), and she demanded in return that he would not change it without consulting her.
-Bradley claims that the scene, which "shocked some people and pleased others", was the first time the issue of homosexuality (not to mention sex-changing) had been dealt with directly in science fiction, and says, "I managed to become something like science fiction's token homosexual!"
+Bradley claimed that the scene, which "shocked some people and pleased others", was the first time the issue of homosexuality (not to mention sex-changing) had been dealt with directly in science fiction, and said, "I managed to become something like science fiction's token homosexual!"

 After the success of The World Wreckers, Don Wollheim was more willing to publish material that would have been considered controversial before.
-In particular, Bradley mentions How Are the Mighty Fallen by Thomas Burnett Swann.
-But every time Bradley said that the Darkover series was ended, friends, fans and casual readers objected, "Oh, don't do that!"
+In particular, Bradley mentioned How Are the Mighty Fallen by Thomas Burnett Swann, but every time Bradley said that the Darkover series was ended, friends, fans and casual readers objected, "Oh, don't do that!"